 Gordon gave a thorough overview of AP World History.
 He made the subject interesting.
 He is very knowledgeable and made himself available to help.
 He has a very good personality and is very friendly.

 I am so pleased that I have Mr. Gordon as a tutor for my child.
 He really knows what he is doing and teaches in an effective way.
 So far, my son is happy and he's looking forward to his tutoring sessions.

 My son was very discouraged when he got his regents score this June.
 When he started meeting with Gordon H., however, all that changed.
 I would come to pick him up from a tutoring session and the two of them would be completely engrossed in a conversation.
 He didn't even realize it was time to leave.
 When he took the regents test for the second time only a month and a half later, he came home with a big smile and told me something I have never heard him say before -- "I aced that essay!"
 He did too.
 His scored jumped up 26 points!!
 I can't say enough good things about Gordon.
 He is truly an excellent teacher.

 I have been teaching AP US History for over ten years as well as NYS Regents courses in US History and Government.
-I have tutored local students for the last three years for their state examinations with great success and possess excellent content knowledge of both the AP and New York State requirements.
+I have tutored local students for the last five years for their state examinations with great success and possess excellent content knowledge of both the AP and New York State requirements.

 I am certified to teach AP World History and I am also an AP Reader.
 Each reader is selected by the College Board to travel to a designated site to grade the essay portion of the examination.
 In addition, the College Board provides over 50 hours of professional development during the eight days of the reading.
 This year I was one of just over a thousand readers to attend the session at Salt Lake City.
 Previously I attended readings at Fort Collins, Colorado.